Lu Flannery Outstanding Journalist Award

 - The scholarship of $2,000 goes to one winner.

-- The winner will be announced March 11 at the WJEA Awards Banquet.
+- The winner will be announced at the spring WJEA Awards Banquet.

-- The winner’s name will be published in e(MORE), WJEA’s e-newsletter, and on the WJEA Web site, www.wjea.org.
+- The winner’s name will be published in WJEA’s e-newsletter and on the WJEA web site.

 - The parent(s)/guardian(s), adviser and principal of the recipient will be notified and a press release will be sent to local media.